Đula Mešter

-Đula Mešter (Ђула Мештер; Mester Gyula, born 3 April 1972) is a Serbian volleyball player of Hungarian ethnicity who won the gold medal with the Yugoslav Men's National Team at the 2000 Summer Olympics.
+Đula Mešter (Ђула Мештер; Mester Gyula, born 3 April 1972) is a retired Serbian professional volleyball player who won the gold medal with the Yugoslav Men's National Team at the 2000 Summer Olympics.
 Standing at 2.03 m, he played as a middle blocker.
 He was a member of the national team representing Serbia and Montenegro at the 2004 Summer Olympics in Athens, Greece.

+After retirement as a player Mešter became president of SD Spartak from Subotica.
+He became vice president of Volleyball Federation of Serbia in 2016 and was first vice president from March 2019 to November 2022.
+He became president of Federation in 2023 succeeding Zoran Gajić.